NVIDIA/cloud-native-docs/kubernetes/anthos-guide.rst

 .. _anthos-virt:

 ****************************************************************
-Anthos Clusters with VMware and NVIDIA GPU accelerated servers
+Anthos Clusters with VMware and NVIDIA GPU Accelerated Servers
 ****************************************************************

 Anthos running on-premise has requirements for which vSphere versions are supported along with network and storage requirements.